 Russia's FIFA World Cup History

-Russia will make their 11th appearance in the 2018 World Cup, and their first as hosts of the tournament.
-They entered the competition under the banner of the Soviet Union on seven occasions, and their best ever finish was in the 1966 World Cup in England where they finished in fourth place.
+Russia will make its 11th appearance in the 2018 World Cup and their first as hosts of the tournament.
+They entered the competition under the banner of the Soviet Union on seven occasions, and their best-ever finish was in the 1966 World Cup in England where they finished in fourth place.
 Their best result as Russia is 18th place, which they achieved in the 1994 tournament hosted by the United States.